huynguy-db/arcion-docs/content/docs/target-setup/Oracle.md

   grant read,write on directory SHARED_STAGE to SYSTEM;
   ```

-### Modify the Replicant Extractor configuration file
+### Modify the Replicant Applier configuration file
-In Replicant's Extractor configuration file of Source Oracle, add a new `native-load` section under `snapshot`.
-This section holds the necessary parameters for Replicant to start using Oracle's native Export utility.
-For more information, see [Parameters related to snapshot mode](#parameters-related-to-snapshot-mode).
+In Replicant's Applier configuration file of Target Oracle, add a new `native-load` section under `snapshot`.
+This section holds the necessary parameters for Replicant to start using Oracle's native Import utility.
+For more information, see [Set up Applier Configuration](#v-set-up-applier-configuration).